ct6502/apple2ts/README.md

 `npm run build`

 Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include hash values.
+These hashes force the browser to reload when the file content changes, ensure that the filenames are unique, and also verify the integrity of the file.
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+**Note**: This project uses Github Pages to host the emulator.
+You should not need to build the package, except to confirm that the build will work correctly when changes are committed.

+### Deployment

+When you check in code changes to Github, Github will automatically run one of two workflows.
+The `main-build-deploy.yml` workflow will run for code checked into the main branch, while `pull-request-build-only.yml` will run for pull requests.
+The `main-build-deploy.yml` workflow should fire off two Github Actions.
+The first will build and test the code, while the second (using `npm run deploy`) will deploy the build to Github Pages.

 ## Upgrade Packages